izikeros/blog/content/posts/posts/2024/2024-06-07-rank_flow_for_retriever_visual_evaluation.md

 In this article we focus on two aspects of visual analysis of rank changes: collecting data in retriever and generating graphical visualization like this:

 ![RankFlow Plot](/images/rankflow/rankflow_plot_full.jpg)
-Here is the rewritten text with grammar and spelling corrections:

 ***Figure 1:** RankFlow chart illustrating rank changes in four steps of re-ranking.
 You can track the given node's rank history visually.
 For example, Document 4, after hybrid search, initially had a rank of 4.
 Then, after the Cross-encoder surfaced, it was re-ranked to 1.
 The Graph re-ranker subsequently placed it at rank 6, and finally, the Booster changed its rank to 0.*